 Last year, I decided to make a relatively small change to the name of the series.
 The musician series had been known as The Darryl Daniels Jazz Collection for the better part of 10 years.
 I thought it was time to give the series a name that reflects what it is about, which is the musicians.
 So the new name for the series is, “The Jazzmen”.

 Question: Hello, I’m curious about one aspect of your creative process.
 Do you actually listen to jazz while you paint?
 If so, how does it help you creatively?
 Christina R., Warrick, Rhode Island

 Thanks for the questions, Christina.
 Listening to music is something I sometimes do when painting, but not always.
-But let me say that I consider the “creative process” and the painting process to be primarily two separate things, I’m sure other artists have a different take on this.
-For me, speaking only for myself, the true creative aspect of a painting is in the development of the idea, particularly in the sketch and color.
+I consider the “creative process” and the painting process to be primarily two separate things, I’m sure other artists have a different take on this.
+For me, the true creative aspect of a painting is in the development of the idea, particularly in the sketch and colors.
 By the time I’m actually painting, I’ve pretty much worked out all the aspects of what I want to do in that piece.
 It then becomes a matter of just going in and painting the piece the way I see it in my head.

 Regarding music again, I used to have a kind of ‘ritual’ where I would sit down, usually on a Saturday night, and sketch while listening to a new piece of music for the first time.
 I found that it made me listen better and made the sketching process feel less like fishing for an idea.
 It was just kind of relaxing and, inevitably, a few ideas would emerge from those sessions.
 I don’t do that very much anymore.
 Instead, I’ve developed another methodology for sessions which I’ll write about in an upcoming post, as that’s kind of an answer to another question.
 Thanks for writing.